Picking Valentine's Day gifts in Singapore shouldn’t be a stressful affair, thanks to our gift guides for him and her. You’re welcome!

 How much: From $44.90

-Where to buy: A Kind Ooof, multiple locations including Anchorpoint and Joo Chiat Road or shop online
+Where to buy: A Kind Ooof, available online and at multiple locations including Anchorpoint and Joo Chiat Road

 Ladies, it’s time to stop the epidemic of letting your significant others leave their stuff in your bags while you’re out.
 Carry your own bags, boys!
 We think this clutch bag from Pedro is a good middle ground: small enough to fit the essentials and still looking so fly on your guy.
 It can be used for any occasion, and instantly elevates their fit to a 100.